BernardQuatermass/exim-wiki/SocksSSH.md

 From this you can see how you might construct variants to handle auto-master for you, etc.

 Be sure to pick a different value of `DynamicForward` for each remote host which you might be connected to at the same time.
-Remember the value: you will need it for MTA configuration
+Remember the value: you will need it for MTA configuration.

+This value is the local port number on this host, to which clients can connect and speak SOCKS5 to get connected to some target with an outbound connection from the remote host, with the traffic routed over an SSH channel to get there.

 ### Exim

-You need a Router and a Transport; here we show _three_ routers
+You need a Router and a Transport; here we show _three_ routers for flexibility, but only one is needed.
+Selection between these is driven by entries in a configuration file, matching on sender.

 1. The first is **dnslookup** and handles all normal routing; it is used when the `DNSLOOKUP` key exists in the `outbound-settings` file
 2. The second handles all SOCKS cases